CJuice/TransparencyPortal_PythonProcesses/README.md

     * The State Program Descriptions file had a filter on that needed to be turned off.
     * The sheet name was already correct to match the original FME process expectation.
     * Otherwise the data was acceptable so a new version was not saved.
-* When a new batch of data is run, two fresh versions of these files should be sent by DBM SME.
+* When a new batch of data is run, two fresh versions of these files should be sent by DBM SME, or if the SME will not provide then they need to provide a statement indicating nothing has changed so that responsibility sits with them.